Guide: docker compose

 Description

-Docker image versions can be identified using two methods, either we use the docker image tag or the docker image digest.
+Docker image versions are identified using two methods, either the docker image tag or the docker image digest.

 Tag

-A docker image tag is useful when we want to have an easy to identify human-readable version like in nginx:1.17 where 1.17 is the tag, unfortunately, a docker image tag can be easily overridden, on purpose or not.
-Like when using the tag latest.
+A docker image tag is useful when we want to have an easy to identify human-readable version like in nginx:1.17 where 1.17 is the tag.
+Unfortunately, a docker image tag can be easily overridden, whether on purpose or not.
+As when using the tag latest.
 This means that a docker image tag can’t be considered as a source of truth.

 Digest

-The problem here could be resumed by "Do we want to only use well-defined docker image by using digests but with the cost of losing readability?" or "Are we ok to take the risk of running an unwanted version by using image tags?".
+The problem could be summarized as, "do we want to only use a well-defined docker image by using digests but with the cost of losing readability?" or, "are we accepting the risk of running an unwanted version by using image tags?"

-It depends on how important we value readability versus uniqueness, but a rule of thumb is to consider the docker image build strategy, what’s the risk of running an unwanted version and how big is the chance of having to rollback.
-If we only build one image by version and that version is regularly updated then preferring readability by using docker image tag seems ok-ish otherwise in any other scenarios It’s usually safer to use docker image digest.
+It depends on how important we value readability versus uniqueness, but a useful rule of thumb is to consider the docker image build strategy.
+What’s the risk of running an unwanted version and how big is the chance of having to rollback.
+If we only build one image by version and that version is regularly updated then preferring readability by using docker image tag seems reasonable otherwise in any other scenarios it’s usually safer to use docker image digest.

-Now that we know what we need to update and why, let see how we can do it using updatecli.
+Now that we know what to update and why, let see how to do it using updatecli.

 Docker Image Tag

-When we want to automate image tag updates, we have to identify the process used to define those tags, and if that process is automated, then you can more than likely also automate version update that were updatecli can play a role.
+When we want to automate image tag updates, we have to identify the process used to define those tags, and if that process is automated.
+Then you can more than likely also automate the version update and this is where updatecli can play a role.

-In updatecli, you specify this process in the source stage, then if needed you apply some condition and finally if everything goes well then you update the version in your target file.
-So let take this example where we want to regularly update the Jenkins version, we know that a weekly release is published every week on a maven repository, then a docker image build and published on DockerHub.
-Considering the build strategy, it seems fine to use docker image tag.
+Using updatecli, you specify this process in the source stage, then if needed you check a condition and if the condition is satisfied then you update the version in your target file.
+Considering again, the example of regularly updating the Jenkins version.
+We know that a release is published every week on a maven repository, then a docker image build is published on DockerHub.
+Considering the build strategy, it would seem to be fine to use a docker image tag.

 Let’s consider this docker compose file: